-WiFi, without doubt, is one of the most commonly used features in any smartphone.
-With the high cost and low speeds associated with mobile data, often than not we find ourselves to hooked to a WiFi connection; be it at your home or at the workplace.
+WiFi, without a doubt, is one of the most commonly used features in any smartphone.
+With the high cost and low speeds associated with mobile data, more often than not, we find ourselves hooked to a WiFi connection, be it at our home or at the workplace.

 Living at a time when even daily tasks like setting alarms can be regulated using AI-based voice assistants, it’s quite counter-intuitive to prioritize a WiFi connection manually on an Android phone.
 Sadly, Android is yet to integrate the WiFi prioritize feature within the settings menu.
-Only, the now defunct, CyanogenMod ROM used to come with a ‘Set Wifi Priority’ feature built-in.
-Those running on other builds of Android, especially stock or some slightly modified UIs need to rely on third-party apps for prioritizing one saved WiFi network over the other.
+Only the now-defunct CyanogenMod ROM used to come with a ‘Set Wifi Priority’ feature built-in.
+Those running on other builds of Android, especially stock or some slightly modified UIs, need to rely on third-party apps to prioritize one saved WiFi network over the other.

 Which is the Best App to Prioritize WiFi on Android?

 There are a ton of apps available on Google Play that come with the ability to set wifi priority, but only a handful successfully get the job done.
 Among them, a free app called WiFi Prioritizer is what we would recommend.
 WiFi Prioritizer has been there for quite some time now and has been built by a developer called Robert Botha.
 The best thing about the app is that it’s lite and easy to use.
 It’s a fuss-free implementation that may seem rather boring and unattractive to some.

 - After downloading and installing WiFi Prioritizer on your phone, simply open the app and turn on Enable Scheduled Job.
 This would effectively kickstart the process of prioritizing your saved WiFi networks.